gsferreira/gsferreira.github.com/src/archive/2015/10/use-t4-as-email-template-in-6-steps/index.md

 date: 2015-10-23

 title: Use T4 as email template in 6 steps
+description: Create email templates in .NET using T4 text templates - 6-step guide for HTML emails with dynamic content and formatting.
 ---

 When you want to send emails from .net applications how do you do it?